Syllabus

 Methodology

-Seminars and discussion sessions with BIST/UPF PIs and invited external speakers, including student-led presentation and discussion of scientific publications.
+Seminars and discussion sessions with BIST/MELIS-UPF PIs and invited external speakers, including student-led presentation and discussion of scientific publications.
 Students will be required to prepare and lead a discussion session based on a research article on the presented topic, which they must choose and research.

 Format